ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_creating_a_custom_block.md

 ### Block definition and template

 A block definition contains block structure and the information that is passed from it to the template.
-Our definition will be contained in a `RandomBlock.php` file located in `src/AppBundle/Block` folder.
+Your definition will be contained in a `RandomBlock.php` file located in `src/AppBundle/Block` folder.

 ``` php
 // src/AppBundle/Block/RandomBlock.php